10. Execution threads

 ![]() |

 - in [2]: the references used.
-Since the database [4] is a SQL Server Compact database, the [System.Data.SqlServerCe] reference is required.
+As [4] is a SQL Server Compact database, reference [System.Data.SqlServerCe] is required.

 - in [3]: the different layers of the application.

-Database [4] is the SQL Server Compact database already used in the previous chapter, specifically in section 9.3.1.
+The base [4] is the SQL Server Compact database already used in the previous chapter, in particular in paragraph 9.3.1.

 ![]() |